On Air Now

 Read more: The story of Maria Theresia von Paradis, the blind pianist, singer and composer who inspired Mozart

-St Cecilia’s Day is on 22 November, and musical celebrations marking the patron saint of music are held around that date every year.
+St Cecilia’s Day is celebrated each year on 22 November, with music-making in honour of the patron saint of music held annually.

 The first report of a music festival held in her honour was in Normandy in 1570.
-Many composers, including Purcell, and Britten who himself was fittingly born on St Cecilia Day, have written works in St Cecilia’s honour.
+Many composers, including Purcell, and Britten (who himself was fittingly born on St Cecilia’s Day), have written works in St Cecilia’s honour.

 Choir sings exquisite rendition of Allegri's 'Miserere mei, Deus'